AndyHan1001/meteor-blob-util/README.md

 ## API

-`You can use 'blobUtil' object on both client and server side once you added this package.
+`You can use 'blobUtil' object only on both client side once you added this package.
 This object contains several useful methods.`

 See [https://github.com/nolanlawson/blob-util](https://github.com/nolanlawson/blob-util) for all the documentation.